macL0vin/Agglomerative-clustering/README.md

 # Aglomerated-Clustering
-Custering Customers' dataset consisting of 316 features and selecting 15 features with highest Information Value(IV), then predicting customer's age based on those 15 features
+Clustering Customers' dataset consisting of 316 features and selecting 15 features with highest Information Value(IV), then predicting customer's age based on those 15 features